-The impact of the adoption of HKFRS 16 Leases have been summarised in below.
-The other new or amended HKFRSs that are effective from 1 April 2019 did not have any significant impact on the Group's accounting policies.
+The impact of the adoption of Amendments to HKFRS 16 "COVID-19-Related Rent Concessions" has been summarised below.
+The other new or amended HKFRSs that are effective from 1 April 2020 did not have any significant impact on the Group's results and financial position for current or prior period.